-Homozygous for Blonde, a recessive trait.
+Homozygous for Blonde, a naturally occuring recessive trait.
 Found only in a very restricted area of the 'Big Bend' region of west Texas.
 Incredibly rare in the wild, we field collected heavily for these for ten years and found a single road-kill!
 A recessive mutation which removes the typical black ladder pattern of normal specimens, leaving a pale round-blotched appearance behind.
 Simply beautiful!

 - Pricing: Males $125, Females $150 and up, based on additional genetics.

 - Current Availability: Click here to see Ratsnakes for sale.

 Homozygous for Axanthism and Blonde, two recessive traits.
 Combining the captive lines of axanthic specimens with the Blonde Phase pattern type results in a rather astonishing appearance!
 Soft muted blotches of gray-black on pure silver, these snakes look like velvet.
 As with all Trans-Pecos Ratsnakes, they are incredibly gentle creatures and are wonderful in the hand.